scala/scala-lang/conduct.md

 ## Scala Code of Conduct

 We are committed to providing a friendly, safe and welcoming environment.
-We expect the following standards to be observed and upheld by all participants in any community forum (Discuss, GitHub, gitter, etc.).
+We expect the following standards to be observed and upheld by all participants in any community forum, be that online or offline.

 ### Our Standards